sximenez/2024-01-jan-etl-extract-transform-load/README.md

 ### Strategy pattern

-To reuse our `Connector` class, let's try applying a `strategy` pattern.
+To reuse our `Connector` class, we can try applying a `strategy` pattern.

+Like an `interface`, a `pattern` is a model that helps to solve a common programming problem.

-We create two separate classes `OdbcStrategy` and `OleDbStrategy`,
+Based on a strategy pattern, we create two separate classes `OdbcStrategy` and `OleDbStrategy`,

 then use our `Connector` to filter depending on the `ConnectorType`: